 - What is the Name of the function we are defining? - What is the Domain of that function?
-(When dealing with Table Functions, the Domain is always Row) - What is the Range of the function?
+(How many inputs, and what types?) - What is the Range of the function?
 (What is the type of the output?)

 The Purpose Statement is a way of adding detail to the Contract, using plain human language.
-A good Purpose Statement should always explain:
+A good Purpose Statement should always explain

 - What the input represents.
-(Is it Animals?
-Schools?
-States?) - What the output represents.
+(Is it dollars?
+Gallons?
+Miles?
+Animals?) - What the output represents.
 (Pounds?
-True or false?) - All the information necessary to go from input to output.
+A picture of a triangle?) - All the information necessary to go from input to output.
+(Is the triangle solid?
+Red?)